etiennebacher/altdoc/docs/man/setup_docs.md

 <code id="setup_docs_:_overwrite">overwrite</code>
 </td>
 <td>
 Logical.
 If TRUE, overwrite existing files.
+Warning: This will completely delete the settings files in the <code>altdoc</code>
+directory, including any customizations you may have made.
 </td>
 </tr>
 </table>